Meet the Mob who call Newcastle and the Hunter region home.

 In 2015, ABC radio presenter Jill Emberson interviewed Aboriginal and Torres Strait Islander residents of the Hunter region.
 These interviews became the podcast Meet the Mob.
 This was an important initiative for the Hunter region and showed Australia how life stories can be captured and celebrated.

 Hunter Writers Centre is thrilled to release the book to accompany the audio series.
-Thanks to funding from Create NSW, this book is available for sale for $30.00.
+Thanks to funding from Create NSW, this book is available for pre-sales for $30.00.

 This project is supported by funding from